 Third, although the preceding inferences are based on indirect extrapolations from statistical distributions, the costs of some kinds of mutations can be derived from first principles.
-For example, from a knowledge of the total energy budget of a cell and the biosynthetic costs of its building blocks, it is possible to estimate the fractional reduction in cell growth rates resulting from various kinds of mutations (Chapter 17).
+For example, from a knowledge of the total energy budget of a cell and the biosynthetic costs of its building blocks, it is possible to estimate the fractional reduction in cell growth rates resulting from various kinds of mutations (Chapter 17; Foundations 5.1).
 Bioenergetic considerations of the costs of small nucleotide insertions, which typically comprise $\sim 10\%$ of de novo mutations (Sung et al. 2016), imply fractional reductions in fitness far below 10^{-5} (Lynch and Marinov 2015).
-Likewise, the costs of using alternative amino acids or nucleotides from the standpoint of elemental (e.g., C, N, or S) composition imply that s associated with such substitutions is generally $\ll 10^{-5}$ (Chapter 18).
-Single residue changes in protein-protein interfaces or DNA binding sites are expected to have similarly small effects (Chapters 13 and 21).
-Finally, broad surveys of single amino-acid substitutions in a range of proteins generally imply that most such changes influence protein performance by < 1%, with a large class indistinguishable from zero, and a second peak with very substantial effects (Chapter 12).
+Likewise, from both the standpoint of biosynthetic expenditures and elemental (e.g., C, N, or S) composition (Chapter 18), the costs of using alternative amino acids or nucleotides imply that s associated with such substitutions is generally $\ll 10^{-5}$ unless there are additional functional consequences.
+Broad surveys of single amino-acid substitutions in a range of proteins generally imply that most such changes influence protein performance by < 1%, with a large class indistinguishable from zero, and a secondary peak with very substantial effects (Chapter 12).
+Single-residue changes in protein-protein interfaces or DNA binding sites are also expected to have small effects (Chapters 13 and 21).
+This diverse set of observations makes clear that there are large fractions of deleterious mutations with fitness effects $< 10^{-5}$ in all species.